10 Warning Signs of Company Credit Card Abuse

 How to be proactive and safe with your company credit cards

 In today's world of business, technology has made great strides in every facet of how a company communicates, operates, sells and expands.
 In as much as it might make running businesses easier, it also poses a great risk to business owners.
-Doing business online is quick and efficient but if a business owner is not well informed about the risks associated with e-commerce, it can actually create a lot of damage to the business.
+Doing business online is quick and efficient, but if a business owner is not well informed about the risks associated with e-commerce, it can create a lot of damage to the business.

 Businesses are now faced with a very great danger which is posed by hackers and fraudsters.
-The recent increased use of debit and credit cards in business has actually opened a highway for fraudsters to take control of company accounts and make unnecessary purchases and create bills which the owner of the business is not even aware of.
-This has actually made businesses lose billions in revenue by paying for purchases or bills they never got involved in.
+The recent increased use of debit and credit cards in business has opened a highway for fraudsters to take control of company accounts and make unnecessary purchases and create bills which the owner of the business is not even aware of.
+It has made businesses lose billions in revenue by paying for purchases or bills they never got involved in.

 Therefore, it is very crucial for any business owner with credit cards to stay on high alert when it comes to usage of their business credit cards.
 Unfortunately, though, not all business owners have the capacity to recognize whether their credit card has been abused or not.
 Today, we would like to highlight the ten warning signs of company credit card abuse and what actions should the business owner take to prevent any further damage that might be caused.

-Errors on Your Credit Card Statement
+Errors on Your Statement

-This is one of the most common signs that your credit card is being used by a third party without your consent.
+It is one of the most common signs that your credit card is being used by a third party without your consent.
 Whenever you obtain your credit card statement either monthly, after three months or whichever time period depending on your credit card issuer, it is very advisable for you to go through the statement and scrutinize every transaction with keenness and thoroughness.
 In case you detect some errors on your statement, do not just assume that they are errors committed by the credit card issuer.

 Thinking like this could mislead you and cause further damage in the future.